bentoml/BentoML/docs/source/guides/security.rst

 Reverse Proxy
 ^^^^^^^^^^^^^

-It is more common to setup a reverse proxy server in front of a backend service, which handles rate limiting and authentication.
+It is a common practice to set up a reverse proxy server to handle rate limiting and authentication for any given backend services.

 Service Mesh
 ^^^^^^^^^^^^

-For Kubernetes users looking for advanced authentication, access control, and routing policies, we recommend deploying bentos with `Yatai <https://github.com/bentoml/Yatai>`_ and using Yatai's `Istio <https://istio.io/>`_ integration.
+For Kubernetes users looking for advanced authentication, access control, and routing policies, we recommend you to deploy Bentos with `Yatai <https://github.com/bentoml/Yatai>`_ and use Yatai's `Istio <https://istio.io/>`_ integration.

 Security Policy
 ---------------

-To report a vulnerability, please do not share it publicly on GitHub or the community slack channel.
-Instead, contact the BentoML team directly via email first: contact@bentoml.ai
+To report a vulnerability, we kindly ask you not to share it publicly on GitHub or in the community slack channel.
+Instead, contact the BentoML team directly at contact@bentoml.ai

-View the full BentoML security policy `here <https://github.com/bentoml/BentoML/security/policy>`_.
+View the full BentoML’s security policy `here <https://github.com/bentoml/BentoML/security/policy>`_.

 ..
 TODO::